Dendakoduong/shop_symfony/README.md

 ### Order Processing:
 - Create and manage orders.
-- Handle payment processing (Card/Cash on Payment).
+- Handle payment processing (Card/Cash on Delivery).

 ### Search and Filtering:
 - Implement product search functionality.
 - Filter products by category, price range, and other attributes.

-### Product Recommendations:
+### Others:
 - Suggest related or similar products to users.

-### Admin Dashboard:
-- Provide an admin interface for managing products, orders, and users.

-### Moderator Dashboard:
-- Provide an moderator interface for managing products, orders, etc.
+- Users can zoom the product image by click on the image product.
+- Admin and Moderator dashboard.

 ## Screenshots
 ![image](https://github.com/Dendakoduong/shop_symfony/assets/106602391/76f9ecce-b4e1-4f65-a3ee-e2d42bb7c1aa)